PORTRAITS OF POVERTY SERIES

 We would arrive at these fields in the morning, ready to rock and roll.
 I recall the fields appeared vast to me, and unending sea of cucumbers with Migrant pickers could be seen across the landscape, all of them working in unison.
 This was not a picnic.
 I wanted to show the immensity, the large scale of the operation and went into the fields to work up close.
 Standing in the dirt, the pickers were shown up close as they bent down towards the ground.
 The effect of the wide angle lens was that the rows of pickers would rapidly disappear into the backdrop of the fields.
 Marching forward through the rows of workers, I found many pictures.
 Sometimes a single worker would be featured, so that they filled the frame of my camera.
 I used hand gestures rather attempted dialog, worked quickly and grabbed shots as they occurred.
 Then with my 300mm telephoto, I focused on individual laborers so that the background became compressed, the far reaches of the fields now right upon their backs, the workers in sharp detail.
 Young children, perhaps seven or eight year old beamed at me and I snapped lots of photos of them from the ground looking up so that they appeared to be giants.
 All of the workers were proud of their work and it showed in these photos.

 My documentary image was made utilizing a Nikon F film camera.
-The detail is enhanced by my use of an ultra sharp 300mm Nikkor telephoto lens.
+The detail of the solitary child getting water is enhanced by my use of an ultra sharp 24mm Nikkor wide angle lens.
 The exposure was made on Kodak Tri-X film.
 The original negatives have been kept in dark storage and are in pristine condition.

-"Migrant Cucumber Picker" Copyright © 1973 by Clyde Keller
+"Migrant Camp Child" Copyright © 1973 by Clyde Keller

 ABOUT CLYDE KELLER: